netscaler/netscaler-k8s-ingress-controller/docs/crds/content-routing.md

-# Advanced content routing for Kubernetes with Citrix ADC
+# Advanced content routing for Kubernetes with Netscaler

 Kubernetes native Ingress offers basic host and path based routing.
 But, other advanced routing techniques like routing based on header values or query strings is not supported in the Ingress structure.
 You can expose these features on the Kubernetes Ingress through Ingress annotations, but annotations are complex to manage and validate.

-You can expose the advanced content routing abilities provided by Citrix ADC as a custom resource definition (CRD) API for Kubernetes.
+You can expose the advanced content routing abilities provided by Netscaler as a custom resource definition (CRD) API for Kubernetes.

 Using content routing CRDs, you can route the traffic based on the following parameters: